sooglejay/randomGame/README.md

 # Game Description

-There are four doors, each door's back exits a thing.
+There are four doors, each door's back exits one thing.
 There is a car behind one of the four doors and a book behind each of remain three doors.

 Player A plays at first, he chooses one of the door, and not open it.